-PART 34 - IMPLEMENTATION, REVIEW AND ENFORCEMENT AND COMPLIANCE
+PART 4 - IMPLEMENTATION, REVIEW AND COMPLIANCE

-3.1Implementation and Review
+Implementation and Review

-This The original Code of Conduct for the City of Joondalup was originally first adopted on 23 April 1997 with immediate effect.
+The original Code of Conduct for the City of Joondalup was first adopted on 23 April 1997 with immediate effect.

-There is a requirement to review the Code is to be reviewed within 12 months of every ordinary election of Council Members for the City.
-The review will-is designed to address any problems experienced within the preceding 12 months in regard to its application or interpretation, and recommend any amendments that may be appropriate.
-Amendments to the Code are tomust be subsequently communicated to Elected Members, employees, Committee Members, Employees and the community.
+There is a requirement to review the Code within 12 months of every ordinary election of Council Members for the City.
+The review is designed to address any problems experienced within the preceding 12 months in regard to its application or interpretation, and recommend any amendments that may be appropriate.
+Amendments to the Code must be subsequently communicated to Elected Members, Committee Members, Employees and the community.

-Enforcement of the Code Any Council employees, Elected Members or Committee Members having concerns with regard to an actual, perceived, potential, intended or unintended breach of either the specific provisions or the spirit of the Code of Conduct, or any provisions of the Local Government Act or such regulations or local laws created thereunder, should discuss those concerns with the CEO where such matters relate to Elected Members or employees, or the Mayor in the case of matters involving the CEO.
+Enforcement of the Code

+Any Council employees, Elected Members or Committee Members having concerns with regard to an actual, perceived, potential, intended or unintended breach of either the specific provisions or the spirit of the Code of Conduct, or any provisions of the Local Government Act or such regulations or local laws created thereunder, should discuss those concerns with the CEO where such matters relate to Elected Members or employees, or the Mayor in the case of matters involving the CEO.